Postgraduate programme

 Who is it for?

-• Normally students will need a good degree (or other Level 6 qualification, such as a Graduate Diploma) in Theology.
+Applicants will have at least a 2:1 honours degree (or other Level 6 qualification, such as a Graduate Diploma) in Theology.

 English Language requirements